C-Otto/rebalance-lnd/README.md

   -f CHANNEL, --from CHANNEL
                         Channel ID of the outgoing channel (funds will be taken from this channel).
-You may also use the index as shown in the incoming candidate list (-l -o), or -1 to choose a random candidate.
+You may also use -1 to choose a random candidate.
   -t CHANNEL, --to CHANNEL
                         Channel ID of the incoming channel (funds will be sent to this channel).
-You may also use the index as shown in the incoming candidate list (-l -i), or -1 to choose a random candidate.
+You may also use -1 to choose a random candidate.
   -a AMOUNT, --amount AMOUNT
                         Amount of the rebalance, in satoshis.
 If not